Felix-Voyle/Tekker-Tracker-MS1/readme.md

 to upload their acheivements and increase their chances of monetising them.
 Whether that be through brand endorsements, increased exposure to professional clubs or the right material for advertising agencies.
 Tekker Tracker's aim is to democratise the talent finding process.

-My original idea was to make a type of sporting social media site, connecting and easily highlighting talent both to p

 ## UX
 ### User Stories